abpframework/abp/docs/en/release-info/road-map.md

 * Downloading samples in ABP studio
 * Built-in ABP documentation experience
 * Auto-execute terminal commands in markdown files
-* Compare changed on the startup templates when a new ABP version is published
+* Compare changes on the startup templates when a new ABP version is published
-* Remove unused projects while downloading source code of an existing module
+* Remove unused projects while downloading the source code of an existing module
 * Testing/hosting applications for module templates
 * Easily explore all module and package dependencies of a large solution
 * Built-in deployment options